apache/tvm/docs/dev/index.rst

 Key data structures
 ~~~~~~~~~~~~~~~~~~~

-One of the best ways to design and understand a complex system is to identify the key data structures and APIs that transform these data structures.
-One we identified the key data structures, we can then de-couple a system into logical components that either define a collection of key data structures or transformations among the data structures.
+One of the best ways to design and understand a complex system is to identify the key data structures and APIs that
+manipulate (transform) these data structures.
+Once we identified the key data structures, we can then breakdown a system into logical
+components that either define a collection of key data structures or transformations among the data structures.

 **IRModule** is the primary data structure used across the entire stack.
-An IRModule (intermediate representation module) contains a collection of functions.
+An IRModule (intermediate representation module)
+contains a collection of functions.
 Currently, we support two primary variants of functions.

 - **relay::Function** is a high-level functional program representation.
 A relay.Function usually corresponds to an end to end model.
-You can view a relay.Function as a computational graph with additional support for control-flow, recursion, and complex data structures, if you are familiar with the computational graph terminology in deep learning systems,
+  You can view a relay.Function as a computational graph with additional support for control-flow, recursion, and complex data structures.
-- **tir:PrimFunc** is a low-level program representation that contains elements including loop-nest choices, multi-dimensional load/store, threading, and vector/tensor instructions.
+- **tir::PrimFunc** is a low-level program representation that contains elements including loop-nest choices, multi-dimensional load/store,
+  threading, and vector/tensor instructions.
 It is usually used to represent an operator program that executes a (possibly-fused) layer in a model.

+During the compilation, a relay function may be lowered to multiple tir::PrimFunc functions and a top-level function that calls into
+those tir::PrimFunc functions.

 Transformations
 ~~~~~~~~~~~~~~~